An inexact Matrix-Newton method for solving NEPv: The inexact Matrix-Newton method for NEPv

-as well without putting additional effort into recomputing them.\\ We want to note than in some applications, it might be beneficial to compute the action $L_H(V,E_V)\cdot V$ of the Fréchet derivative on the matrix $V$ rather than forming the square matrix explicitly, thus avoiding the large matrix-matrix-multiplication.
-Special cases of this include the Fréchet derivative having a low-rank structure, i.e. $L_H(V,E_V)=WY^T$, $W,Y\in\RR^{n,p}$, $p\ll n$.\\ Apart from the evaluation of $L_F(X,E)$ in every step, the second most time consuming operation is the orthogonalization of the newly computed basis vector against the existing basis vectors $V_i$.
-In \Cref{alg:glgmres}, this orthogonalization is achieved by a modified Gram-Schmidt (MGS) procedure, which tends to get very expensive when the size of the Krylov space grows.
-The computational effort can be reduced in two ways: \begin{enumerate} \item Use a restarted GL-GMRES to limit the number of basis matrizes.
-This allows for short recurrences in the for-loop and requries less storage but, in practice, did lead to stagnating Newton processes close to the solution in some examples since the necessary accuracy was not achievable in the small Krylov subspace. \item Use classical Gram-Schmidt with re-orthogonalization (CGS2) instead of MGS for the orthogonalization.
-This way, the orthogonalization is parallelizable and usually faster for larger Krylov subspaces while the loss of orthogonality caused by rounding errors can still be limited to the order of machine precision \cite {cgs2}.
-While CGS2 leads to better performance in most of our experiments, we want to recall that GMRES using MGS can be proven to be backward-stable \cite{mgsgmres}, a property which is lost when moving to CGS2. \end{enumerate} In our base algorithm, we use MGS but we will provide experiments highlighting the use of both approaches later.\\ In addition to that, we want to note that explicitly forming the matrix product $X^TY$, $X,Y=\RR^{n,k}$, when computing the Frobenius scalar product $\langle X,Y\rangle _F=\trace (X^TY)$ should be avoided at all costs.
+as.
+Thus, the effort in every Arnoldi step essentially reduces to one function evaluation of $H$.\\ We want to note than in some applications, it might be more suitable to compute the action $L_H(V,\dv)\cdot V$ of the Fréchet derivative on the matrix $V$ rather than forming the square matrix explicitly, thus avoiding the large matrix-matrix-multiplication.
+Special cases where this approach is beneficial include the Fréchet derivative having a low-rank structure, i.e. $L_H(V,\dv)=WY^T$, $W,Y\in\RR^{n,p}$, $p\ll n$.\\ Apart from the evaluation of $L_F(X,\dx)$ in every step, the second most time consuming operation is the orthogonalization of the newly computed basis vector against the existing basis vectors $V_i$.
+In \cref{alg:glgmres}, this orthogonalization is achieved by a modified Gram-Schmidt (MGS) procedure, which tends to get very expensive when the size of the Krylov space grows.
+The standard way to avoid the subspace growing too large is to employ restarts in GL-GMRES.
+This allows for a less time-consuming orthogonalization and requires less storage but, in practice, can lead to stagnating Newton processes close to the solution in some examples since the necessary accuracy was not achievable in the small Krylov subspace.
+In those cases, using deflation or weighting techniques might improve the convergence of GL-GMRES \cite{globalgmres2}.\\ In addition to that, we want to note that explicitly forming the matrix product $X^TY$, $X,Y=\RR^{n,k}$, when computing the Frobenius scalar product $\langle X,Y\rangle _F=\trace (X^TY)$ should be avoided since the computation of $X^{T}Y$ requires $\mathcal{O}(n^{2}\cdot k)$ flops and its off-diagonal entries are not needed in the trace.
 Instead, we suggest to use approaches requiring $\mathcal{O}(n\cdot k)$ operations, such as

 where $x_j,y_j$ are the columns of $X$ and $Y$, respectively.
-In MATLAB, the first and last expression were simililarly fast in our experiments, where we use the colon-operator \texttt{X(:)} for vectorizing $X$ and elementwise-multiplication \texttt{X.*Y} for the last expression.
+In MATLAB, both approaches were simililarly fast in our experiments, where we use \texttt{dot(X,Y,1)} to compute the column-wise scalar products $\langle x_j,y_j\rangle_F$ and elementwise-multiplication \texttt{X.*Y} for the last expression.